Skip to main contentLink to External Link Policy

 Herbal Supplement and Potential Interactions

-Read more about the evidence and safety profile of black cohosh
+Read more about the efficacy and safety profile of Asian ginseng

-Read more about the evidence and safety profile of garlic
+Read more about the efficacy and safety profile of chamomile

-Read more about the evidence and safety profile of Ginkgo biloba
+Read more about the efficacy and safety profile of cranberry

-Read more about the evidence and safety profile of Asian ginseng
+Read more about the efficacy and safety profile of ginkgo

-A 2021 study found that levels of metformin decreased about 25 percent in healthy adults who were given goldenseal extract plus metformin.
+A study funded by the National Center for Complementary and Integrative Health (NCCIH) found that levels of metformin decreased about 25 percent in healthy adults who were given goldenseal extract plus metformin.
 This drop was enough to potentially hinder glucose control in people with type 2 diabetes taking metformin.

-Read more about the evidence and safety profile of goldenseal
+Read more about the efficacy and safety profile of goldenseal

-A 2017 review found St. John’s wort to have an overall high risk of drug interaction because it is a potent inducer of both cytochrome P-450 enzymes and intestinal P-glycoprotein.
+St. John’s wort has been found to have an overall high risk of drug interaction because it is a potent inducer of both cytochrome P-450 enzymes and intestinal P-glycoprotein.

-2012 review has documented clinically significant interactions with St. John’s wort and the immunosuppressant drug cyclosporine, the antiretroviral agent indinavir, oral contraceptives, coumadin, digoxin, and benzodiazepines, among others.
+Clinically significant interactions with St. John’s wort and the immunosuppressant drug cyclosporine, the antiretroviral agent indinavir, oral contraceptives, coumadin, digoxin, and benzodiazepines, among others, have been documented.

-Read more about the evidence and safety profile of St. John’s wort
+Read more about the efficacy and safety profile of St. John's wort

 NCCIH Clinical Digest is a service of the National Center for Complementary and Integrative Health, NIH, DHHS.
 NCCIH Clinical Digest, a monthly e-newsletter, offers evidence-based information on complementary health approaches, including scientific literature searches, summaries of NCCIH-funded research, fact sheets for patients, and more.